Assessment Appeals Board

 Please note, pursuant to California Revenue & Taxation Code, the AAB has 2 years from the date an application is timely filed, to schedule, hear and render a decision.

-The online application process for Regular Assessments of Secured Property and Unsecured Property are currently closed.
-The online application for Regular Assessments will reopen on July 2, 2017.
+The online application process for Regular Assessments of Secured Property and Unsecured Property are now open between Sunday, July 2, 2017 to Friday, September 15, 2017.

 The Role of the Assessment Appeals Board